 Orbital Rotating Sear Reduces Wear

 The Proto 09 Proto SLG is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 Everything(bad gas efficiency, leaks, skips shots, etc.)